What happened that day?

 Checklist for initial processing

-• Make a copy of the interview and label all recordings.
-Include name of interviewee and interviewer, date, side and tape number.
+- Make a copy of the interview and label all recordings.
+Include name of interviewee and interviewer and date.

 Abstracting and transcribing

-An abstract is a comprehensive listing of subjects covered in the interview, with a record of where on the tape the information can be found.
-This is indicated by a tape counter number (see sample abstract, 57k, pdf).
+An abstract is a comprehensive listing of subjects covered in the interview, with a record of where on the recording the information can be found (see sample abstract, 57k, pdf).

 If you abstract an interview, potential users will have to listen to it to obtain the information it contains.
 If you transcribe it, researchers need only read the transcript.

-A transcript is a written verbatim copy of what is on the tape (see sample transcript, 83k, pdf).
+A transcript is a written verbatim copy of what is in the recording (see sample transcript, 83k, pdf).

 Abstracting